- Top 10 in the UK for Research Quality (Times Good University Guide 2018)

 Transmission and distribution systems will encounter many challenges in the near future.
 Decentralisation of generation and storage systems has emerged as a promising solution.
 Consequently, in the near future, a power grid will no longer be a mono-directional energy flow system but a bi-directional one, requiring a much more complex management.

-Scholarships: College of Engineering MSc Scholarships.
+Scholarships available to outstanding students: College of Engineering MSc Scholarships.